evansibok/super-duper-articles/001-Typescript/intro-to-typescript.md

 let paint: Color = Color.RED;
 ```

-Enums are unique identifiers that hold number values behind the scenes.
+One use case for Enums would be to have pre-defined constant names for role-based authorization.
+This prevents us from having to type the roles for every single usage.
 You will mostly find enums written in all caps like `BLUE` but this isn't a restriction, as the case it is written in doesn't matter.
 It can also be written as `Blue` and still function the same.

 `Color.RED` above isn't explicitly assigned a value, so the hidden value defaults to `0`, and `Color.YELLOW` becomes `1`, and so on.
 You catch the drift 😁.